 (although it is affiliated with the Nigeria Labour Congress),43 while the cooperative, apart from being regulated by state actors, is highly structured internally.44 As such, while there are many FIWON members who are also part of the cooperative, affiliation with one is not a prerequisite for membership in the other.45 The cooperative is a much broader platform, comprising those who originally signed up to FIWON through their respective worker associations, but also drawing individuals with no prior affiliation to any of these associations.
-In any case, the overlap between membership of FIWON and that of the cooperative, or 0.03 per cent of the estimated size of FIWON, the parent body.
+In any case, the overlap between membership of FIWON and that of the cooperative is extremely small: there are only about 800 members in both chapters of the cooperative, or 0.03 per cent of the estimated size of FIWON, the parent body.
 The geographical spread of members is also uneven: in Osun, for instance, where FIWON members are present in all 30 local government areas of the state, the cooperative scheme operates in only seven.
 These are the only areas where there is sufficient interest among local FIWON affiliates to drive cooperative membership.